intel/Resilient-ML-Research-Platform/README.md

 # MLsploit: Resilient-ML-Research-Platform

 This is a web platform to demo Machine Learning as a Service (MLaaS) on security researches.
 It has a machine learning (ML) pipeline to build and tune models.
-It also has a portal to demos adversarial ML and countermeasures.
+It also has a portal to demo adversarial ML and countermeasures.

 * MLaaS:
   - ML classifier creation and inference